snehasampath10-create/passportism_analysis/README.md

 ## 🇮🇳 The India Angle

-India ranks 147th on the passport index with visa-free access to 56 destinations.
-Yet India produces some of the world's highest volumes of STEM graduates and skilled professionals.
-This project uses India as a case study to explore the disconnect between human capital and passport mobility — a gap that affects millions of skilled workers and travellers worldwide, not just Indians.
+This project is personal.
+As an Indian professional who has navigated visa applications, sponsorship requirements, and mobility barriers firsthand while building a career across Ireland and India, I wanted to quantify what millions of skilled workers experience daily — the invisible ceiling that a passport creates, regardless of your qualifications or character.
+India ranks 147th on the passport index with visa-free access to only 56 destinations, yet it produces some of the world's highest volumes of STEM graduates and skilled professionals.
+This project uses India as a case study to explore that disconnect — a gap that affects millions of people worldwide, not just Indians.

 ---